Modeling temporal hypergraphs: Model variants and other data

 \paragraph*{Weighted or signed hyperevents.} Hyperevents may also be labeled with numerical information, representing event weights or event signs.
 For example, \cite{lerner2023micro} propose RHEM for coauthoring events that are labeled by the normalized number of citations of the published papers.
 This allows, for example, to test whether scientists are more inclined to repeat ``successful'' collaborations (assuming that success can somehow be measured by citations).
 Given signed hyperevents (that is, events labeled as positive or negative) one could for example assess balance \cite{cartwright1956structural,lerner2016structural,kirkley2019balance} in signed temporal hypergraphs; see \cite{lerner2013modeling} for models for dyadic signed events.

-\paragraph*{Temporal decay.} Most RHEM statistics discussed in this article have been defined via the prior degree $deg(I,E_{<t})$ counting the number of previous hyperedges containing $I$ as a subset.
+\paragraph*{Temporal decay.} Most RHEM statistics discussed in this article have been defined via the prior degree $deg(I,E_{<t})$ counting the number of previous hyperevents containing $I$ as a subset.
 By this definition, the popularity of nodes -- or the collective popularity of node sets -- is independent of \emph{when}, or \emph{how long ago}, these past events happened.
 To allow that popularity may also fade out, we can introduce a temporal decay counting recent past events more strongly than prior events that happened in the distant past.
 A common way to define this is via an exponential decay in which the \emph{recent prior degree} is defined by

 for a given half life period $T_{1/2}>0$ \cite{brandes2009networks,lerner2013modeling,schecter2021power,lerner2023relational}.
+The so-defined recent degree can then be used instead of the non-decaying degree in definitions of RHEM statistics.
 An alternative to exponential decay is a sharp dropout of past events, once the time difference exceeds a given threshold \cite{schecter2021power}.
 Instead of fixing the shape and speed of a decay function, one may also seek to estimate it from the data~\cite{arena2024bayesian,arena2025weighting}.

 \paragraph*{Simultaneous events.} In the model definition above we assumed that event times are strictly ordered.
-However, in many real-world hypergraphs (e.\,g., emails within an organization or coautoring), several or many events may have the same time stamps.
+However, in many real-world hypergraphs (e.\,g., emails within an organization or coauthoring), several or many events may have the same time stamps.
 Conveniently, the theory of time-to-event models provides efficient ways to handle ``tied event times'' \cite{kalbfleisch1973marginal,breslow1974covariance,efron1977efficiency,hertz1997validity} and statistical software typically can deal with multiple events occurring at the same point in time.
 More important is to understand the underlying assumptions.
 In the case of simultaneous events, RHEM assume that events with the same time stamp occur conditionally independent of each other, given the history of earlier events.
 The validity of this assumption depends on the given application area and also on the granularity of the time variable.
 To assess the robustness of findings, one may create several strictly ordered event sequences in which simultaneous events are randomly permuted and then check whether findings are affected in a meaningful way.